0x544A50/custom-configs/README.md

 ## Need configs?
 ### I got you..

-These are evolving config files I use on virtually all my linux machines.
+These are rolling config files I use on my linux machines.
-Their primary compatibility is aimed at WSL2 and cloud Linux, but I intended on making the auto-configuration as flexibile as possible.
+Their primary compatibility is aimed at WSL2 and cloud Linux, but I try to keep the script platform independent (but Debian based).

 ### How to use?
-1. Clone this repo with `git clone git@github.com:tphaneuf1/configs.git`
+1. Clone this repo with `git clone git@github.com:s0cketwrench/custom-configs.git` or `git clone https://github.com/s0cketwrench/custom-configs.git`
 2. Add executable permissions with `chmod +x initial-setup.sh`
 3. Run the script with `./initial-setup.sh` and follow prompts
 4. Profit.